aspose-html-cloud/aspose-html-cloud-docs/html/getting-started/available-sdks/_index.md

 **Direct Method**

-1. Download the latest package from [GitHub](https://github.com/aspose-html-cloud/aspose-html-cloud-python), and run the following command
+1. Download the latest package from [GitHub](https://github.com/aspose-html-cloud/aspose-html-cloud-python), and run the following command:

 ```java